AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/network.rst

 other changes to the layers or preventing the changes.

-**We cannot stress enough how impactful this set of spatial triggers was to** **the transportation modelling practice, as this is the first time a** transportation network can be edited without specialized software that **requires the editing to be done inside such software.**
+**We cannot stress enough how impactful this set of spatial triggers was to** **the transportation modeling practice, as this is the first time a** transportation network can be edited without specialized software that **requires the editing to be done inside such software.**